This content was updated for accuracy and relevance on December 25th, 2021.

 Always feel like a chocolate fudge sundae is calling your name?
 Or are you constantly feeling bloated after a meal?

-Yoga may also help quell unhealthy cravings and jumpstart your metabolism.
+Learning proper yoga posture may also help quell unhealthy cravings and jumpstart your metabolism.

-Many yoga poses focus on your core, where the majority of your digestive system is located.
+The best yoga poses focus on your core, where the majority of your digestive system is located.
 As such, yoga stimulates your abdominal muscles, increasing blood circulation and muscle stimulation that revs up your metabolism, aiding weight loss and an overall sense of well-being.

 In addition, a study by the Journal of the American Dietetic Association found that yoga can contribute to mindful eating.
 Because the practice increases your mind-body awareness, yoga may make you more sensitive to feelings of fullness, reducing urges to overeat or snack on an unhealthy treat.1 Yoga can also reduce feelings of stress, which may aid those who tend to grab a bag of chips when feeling anxious or overwhelmed.